danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 > If you see a beautiful boy or a beautiful woman, you will find continence the faculty to exercise there; if trouble is laid on you, you will find endurance; if ribaldry, you will find patience.
 > And if you train yourself in this habit your impressions will not carry you away.
 >
-> 1. Never say of anything, 'I lost it', but say, 'I gave it back'.
-Has your child died?
-It was given back.
-Has your wife died?
-She was given back.
-Has your estate been taken from you?
-Was not this also given back?
-But you say, 'He who took it from me is wicked'.
-What does it matter to you through whom the Giver asked it back?
-As long as He gives it you, take care of it, but not as your own; treat it as passers-by treat an inn.
+> 1. Never say of anything, "I lost it", but say, "I gave it back".
+> Has your child died?
+> It was given back.
+> Has your wife died?
+> She was given back.
+> Has your estate been taken from you?
+> Was not this also given back?
+> But you say, "He who took it from me is wicked".
+> What does it matter to you through whom the Giver asked it back?
+> As long as He gives it you, take care of it, but not as your own; treat it as passers-by treat an inn.
 >
-> 1. If you wish to make progress, abandon reasonings of this sort: 'If I neglect my affairs I shall have nothing to live on'; 'If I do not punish my son, he will be wicked.'
+> 1. If you wish to make progress, abandon reasonings of this sort: "If I neglect my affairs I shall have nothing to live on"; "If I do not punish my son, he will be wicked."
 > For it is better to die of hunger, so that you be free from pain and free from fear, than to live in plenty and be troubled in mind.
 > It is better for your son to be wicked than for you to be miserable.
 > Wherefore begin with little things.
 > Is your drop of oil spilt?
 > Is your sup of wine stolen?
-> Say to yourself, 'This is the price paid for freedom from passion, this is the price of a quiet mind.'
+> Say to yourself, "This is the price paid for freedom from passion, this is the price of a quiet mind."
 > Nothing can be had without a price.
 > When you call your slave-boy, reflect that he may not be able to hear you, and if he hears you, he may not be able to do anything you want.
 > But he is not so well off that it rests with him to give you peace of mind.